An Evaluation of N-Gram Selection Strategies for Regular Expression Indexing in Contemporary Text Analysis Tasks. Extended Version: Experiments

-When $K=100$, the index by \free($\max_n=2$,$c=0.2$) {has almost identical precision with the 50-key index constructed by the same method}.
-The workload running time for \lpms-D is slightly faster than \free, with a similar compute memory. \eat{Under this constraint $K=100$\sd{Which constraint?}, \best\ generates a similar-sized index of 100 keys. } Index by \best($c=0.7$) has a higher precision of 0.0089, resulting in a more than 10 seconds workload performance improvement over other methods. \best\ takes 856 seconds to construct the index, much longer than other methods, but having smaller index size than \lpms.
-As the key size constraint loosens to $K=500$, \free\ selects an index which only marginally decreases its overall workload running time from 153.6 seconds to 150.8 seconds, while using 395 keys (330 more keys than when $K=100$).
-The size of the index increases to $24.6\times$ compared to the index built by \free\ when $K=100$, and is much larger than the index sizes of other methods.\eat{, as shown in~\Cref{fig:protein_idxSize}.} However, its precision is still less than that of \best\ and \lpms\ with a much smaller number of keys.
+When $K=100$, \free, \lpms, and \trigram\ does not lead to much improvement. \eat{the index by \free($\max_n=2$,$c=0.2$) {has almost identical precision with the 50-key index constructed by the same method}.
+The workload running time for \lpms-D is slightly faster than \free.} Index by \best($c=0.7$) has a higher precision of 0.0089, resulting in a more than 10 seconds workload performance improvement over other methods. \vgg\ ($max_n=6$, $c=0.7$) also increases slightly to 0.0732.
+The precision increments for all methods does not corresponds to significant performance improvement as shown in the bars in~\Cref{fig:protein_queryTime}.\eat{ \sd{check the link}.} As the key size constraint relaxes to $K=500$, selected n-grams of \vgg\ ($max_n=2$, $c=0.7$) achieves the highest precision of 0.0987, and the significant precision improvement from the previous $K$ led to a query time reduction to 128.5 seconds, $1.13\times$ query time reduction from the baseline.
+Since the literal lengths are small in this workload, the effectiveness of each n-gram is much more important for effective filtering.
+Therefore, n-gram sets selected by dataset-based methods, \free\ and \trigram, are not effective in filtering.

-The results align with the characteristics of the methods: \best\ trades off n-gram selection time for higher precision n-grams tailored to the workload, while \lpms\ approximates the results of \best\ by trading off some precision for lower index construction overhead.
-When comparing the index construction memory and time overhead to the results for the same $K$ in \wldblp, we observe that for \wlprotein, \best\ has significantly smaller overhead that is not proportional to the dataset size difference.
-In \wlprotein, the possible literal set is small due to the limited alphabet size and short query literal sizes.
-Consequently, the computation time and space are significantly reduced in each step when \best\ needs to count the number of lines for each n-gram.